ipython/ipython/docs/source/interactive/htmlnotebook.rst

     # <codecell>

-    print "hello IPython"
+    print "Hello, IPython!"

 Known issues
 ============

-When behind a proxy, especially if your system or browser is set to autodetect the proxy, the html notebook might fail to connect to the server's websockets, and present you with a warning at startup.
+When behind a proxy, especially if your system or browser is set to autodetect the proxy, the Notebook app might fail to connect to the server's websockets, and present you with a warning at startup.
 In this case, you need to configure your system not to use the proxy for the server's address.